How to Incorporate Video Advertising into Your Social Media Marketing Strategy

 1. Know your audience

 Knowing your audience is a key piece in any marketing plan.
 Establishing your target audience early on will help you determine what type of content to plan and post later.
-Whether you’re implementing video or still imagery, make sure it’s relevant to your target audience and true to your brand.
+Whether you’re implementing video ads or still imagery, make sure it’s relevant to your target audience and true to your brand.
 Stick to useful, engaging content, that doesn’t stray from your brand’s look and feel.
 Consistency is key.

-If you decide to use video to promote a blog post, or explain a product, try to not give everything away at first glance.
-The point of creating a video or using a captivating image is to encourage people to click through to your website or landing page.
+If you decide to use video advertising to promote a blog post, or explain a product, try to not give everything away at first glance.
+The point of creating a video ad or using a captivating image is to encourage people to click through to your website or landing page.
 If you tell the viewer everything they need to know in one sitting, the chances of holding their attention after the video ends are slim-to-none.
 Images and videos can be the first point of contact with your potential new customer.
 Keep them coming back for more!

 2. Images should still have a place in your heart—and on your feed

 Post subject matter and topics that create audience engagement, but avoid overwhelming them with too much of one type of content, or worse—boring them by not posting enough.
-As you dive into the world of digital video marketing, keep a well-rounded approach to your strategy.
+As you dive into the world of digital video advertising, keep a well-rounded approach to your strategy.
 Too many videos may cause your audience to lose interest.
 Keep them on their feet by adding in variation, and don’t be afraid to mix it up!

 3. Test, test again, and keep testing